yuanfei-Wang/overcooked_ai/README.md

 This repo is forked from [HumanCompatibleAI/overcooked_ai](https://github.com/HumanCompatibleAI/overcooked_ai).

-The only differences are in overcooked_mdp.py and overcooked_env.py
+The only differences are in overcooked_mdp.py, overcooked_env.py and state_visualizer

 Specifically, the lossless state encoding and the reward function is modified a little bit to fit our experiment.

+The environment vairable SDL_AUDIODRIVER is changed for pygame initialization on Ubuntu Server